Chikayo-k/rate-your-stay/TESTING.md

 The JSHint validator has no error.
 However, there are warnings.
-A warning saying Function declared within loops referencing an outer scoped variable may lead to confusing semantics.
+A warning saying "Function declared within loops referencing an outer scoped variable may lead to confusing semantics".
 I decided to ignore the warning as this was just a warning and it didn’t have any impact on the code or the project.

 I used the comment out feature along with “jshint esversion: 6” to [Remove the SE6 Warning](https://teamtreehouse.com/community/why-does-jshint-give-me-these-warnings-about-es6) as these are ok to leave.